microsoft/promptflow/docs/how-to-guides/conditional-flow-with-activate.md

 ::::

 ## Example flow

-- If-else scenario:
+Let's illustrate how to use activate config with practical examples.

+- If-Else scenario: Learn how to create a conditional flow for if-else scenarios.
+[View Example]()
-- Switch scenario:
+- Switch scenario: Explore conditional flow for switch scenarios.
+[View Example]()

 ## Troubleshoot

-If you encounter any issues while using `activate config`, consider the following troubleshooting steps:
+If you encounter any issues or errors while using `activate config` in Prompt flow, this section provides guidance and solutions for common error codes.
+Refer to the following error codes and their respective solutions to quickly and efficiently resolve issues during your flow development.

+1. ReferenceNodeBypassed
+- Error message:
+- Error description:
+- Solution:
+2. OutputReferenceBypassed
+- Error message:
+- Error description:
+- Solution:
+3. OutputReferenceNotExist
+- Error message:
+- Error description:
+- Solution:

+These error codes and their respective solutions should help you troubleshoot common issues related to `activate config` and ensure the smooth execution of your conditonal flow.
 If you continue to experience difficulties, please consult our comprehensive documentation or reach out to our support team for assistance.